 How to tell if my scallops are wet or dry-packed?

 If you are unsure as to whether your scallops are wet-packed or not, watch this video from Cook’s Illustrated.

 This video shows you how to test for the preservatives and how to brine the scallops if they are wet-packed to give you the best results.

-You should store fresh scallops in the refrigerator wrapped in paper.
+You should store fresh scallops in the refrigerator that is set at or below 40°F, wrapped in paper.

-Raw scallops can be safely stored in a refrigerator set at or below 40° F for up to 2 days, at which time you will need to cook or freeze the scallops.
+Raw scallops can be safely stored in a refrigerator set at or below 40° F for up to 1 or 2 days max, at which time you will need to cook or freeze the scallops.